httptoolkit/frida-js/README.md

 Although the library in general supports both Node & browsers, you'll need typically Node or manual setup for this initial step, before you use a browser to connect.

+If you're doing this in production, you may want to use fixed parameters and SRI to guarantee the content of the download - see the options below for more information.

 ### Controlling Frida

 Frida-JS supports both local & remote Frida instances, but doesn't do automated tunnelling over USB or ADB, and so mobile devices will require setup to expose the Frida port (27042) so that it's accessible to this client.